Onboarding for growth

-Studies show that employees give their new companies about 6 months on average before they decide whether to go all in or not with their new employer.
-At the same time , other sources point to a learning curve, and time to full productivity of a year or more, at least one full sales cycle.
+Studies show that employees give their new companies about 6 months on average before they decide whether to go all in with their new employer.
+At the same time, other sources point to a learning curve and time to full productivity of a year or more and at least one full sales cycle.
 In a culture where success often is made synonymous to revenue and sales numbers, new salespeople risk losing interest and enthusiasm long before success and hitting their numbers.

-The combination of high expectations, a long ramp up/time to sales, together with short patitence of both the new employee and often the organization as well, becomes an explosive cocktail of high attrition on new hires, with stagnated growth as the most severe consequence.
+The combination of high expectations, a long ramp up/time to sales, together with short patitence of both the new employee and the organization becomes an explosive cocktail of high attrition on new hires, with stagnated growth as the most severe consequence.

-The onboarding program helps mitigating the effect, by
+The onboarding program helps mitigate the effect by

-- shortening the learning curve and time to productivity, and
+- Shortening the learning curve and time to productivity.

-A great onboarding program helps new hired individuals perceive and appreciate the company’s effort to develop and grow them, and are more likely to return the favor by staying on and being more motivated.
+A great onboarding program helps new hired individuals perceive and appreciate the company’s effort to develop and grow them so they are more likely to return the favor by staying on and being more motivated.

 Defining what is important

-We have prepared a template for a 12 month onboarding plan, where we have selected some standard areas for sales reps in a complex technology sales context.
+We have prepared a template for a 12-month onboarding plan, where we have selected some standard areas for sales reps in a complex technology sales context.
 Use this as inspiration to create your own plan.
-Consider what is truly important and if possible differente a sales rep in your company and context.
+Consider what is truly important in your company and context.